-What date is the quarterly PAYG instalment activity statement [IAS] due?
+What are the due dates for the quarterly PAYG instalment activity statements (IAS)?

-The student must provide the date the quarterly PAYG instalment activity statement [IAS] is due.
+The student must provide the date the quarterly PAYG instalment activity statement (IAS) is due.

 The answer provided by the student must match the exemplar answers below.